plone/documentation/docs/developer-guide/create-control-panel.md

 pip install plonecli --user
 ```

-You can automatically create a control panel using the following command.
+`plonecli` is primarily designed for scaffolding Plone add-ons.
+If you have an existing add-on created with `plonecli`, you can automatically create a control panel using the following command while in the add-on root directory:

 ```shell
 plonecli add controlpanel